uramoon/uramoon.github.io/_members/shmoon.md

 publications: "author^=*Seung-Hyun Moon"

 teaser: >
+  I’m a Assistant Professor at the Kwangwoon University from September 2020.
-  I studied computer science as an undergraduate and graduate student at Seoul National University.
-After completing my doctoral coursework, I worked as a research associate at Optus Investments, where I developed financial products and managed equity funds.
-Since September 2020, I have served as an assistant professor in the School of Software at Kwangwoon University.
+  Before, I have been a research associate at Optus Investments, where I developed financial products and managed equity funds.

 profile:
   name: Prof. Seung-Hyun Moon